brunof99/brunof99/README.md

 I am actively seeking opportunities in the field of data science and analytics.
 If you have any exciting projects or job opportunities, feel free to reach out!

-Thanks for visiting my GitHub profile.
-Happy coding! 🚀
+Thanks for visiting my GitHub profile! 🚀